DarthPedro/OnePlat.Mvvm/docs/Design/ViewModel.md

 The view-model also exposes methods, commands, and properties that help maintain the state of the view, manipulate the model as the result of commands.

 View-models typically expose properties used to databind with views, commands that views call in response to user input, and events that update the view in response to data changes.
-To update views, view-model must implement IPropertyChanged interface, to which the databinding responds.
+To update views, view-model must implement INotifyPropertyChanged interface, to which the databinding responds.